 - Dynamic range

 In short, dynamic range is a camera sensor’s ability to recognize light from dark.
 If you’re shooting a sky or a subject against bright light, having a “high” dynamic range (usually 15+ stops) will help maintain detail.
 Dynamic range is usually one of the largest factors that separate a $3,000 camera from a $30,000 camera.
+There is also nuance to this, which is too lengthy for this article but something you should realize.
+For example, your ISO, picture profile, and bitrate can affect the dynamic range of your camera.
+In short, 640 ISO, S-log 3 and 10 but 4:2:2 offer the highest dynamic range on the a7S III.

 Is the Sony a7S III the best Sony Camera?